Dolutegravir / LamivudineBrand Name: Dovato Other Names: DTG / 3TC, dolutegravir sodium / lamivudine Drug Class: Combination Drugs

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
 One of the medicines in Dovato (dolutegravir) may harm your unborn baby.
 You should not take Dovato if you are planning to become pregnant or during the first 12 weeks of pregnancy.
+If you can become pregnant, you should consistently use effective birth control (contraception) during treatment with Dovato.
 Your health care provider may prescribe a different medicine if you are planning to become pregnant or if you become pregnant during treatment with Dovato.
 Tell your health care provider right away if you are planning to become pregnant, you become pregnant, or think you may be pregnant during treatment with Dovato.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you have HIV or are taking Dovato.